employment-services

 Program graduates increase their income by an average of over 200%.

-In 2021, clients that were previously unemployed, underemployed, or dependent on public benefits earned over $1,500,000 in wages through PRC’s job placements.
+In 2024/25, clients who were previously unemployed, underemployed, or dependent on public benefits earned over $1,580,000 in wages through PRC’s job placements.

 By developing long-term relationships with employers in a variety of sectors, Workforce Development clients are entering and re-entering the workforce across a variety of industries, most frequently retail, nonprofit, healthcare, government and hospitality.
 PRC has active partnerships with some of the largest employers in San Francisco including the University of California at San Francisco, the City and County of San Francisco, the State of California, Apple, Genentech, Target, H+R Block, Starbucks, Blue Apron, Hyatt, Genentech, Uber, Alaska Airlines, Salesforce, Apple, Old Navy, and Whole Foods.